kongyew/greenplum-spark-connector/docs/using-pyspark.rst

 =========================================================
 In this section, you can write data from Spark DataFrame into Greenplum table.

 1. Determine the number of records in the "basictable" table by using psql command.

 .. code-block:: python

-	$ docker exec -it docker_gpdb_1 /bin/bash
+	$ docker exec -it gpdbsne /bin/bash
 	[root@d632f535db87 data]# psql -h localhost -U gpadmin -d basic_db -c "select count(*) from basictable"

 2. Configure JDBC URL and connection Properties and use DataFrame write operation to write data from Spark into Greenplum.